NVIDIA/spark-rapids/docs/compatibility.md

 and when the option is false, then RAPIDS Accelerator's behavior is same as Spark where an exception is thrown as discussed in `JSON Schema discovery` section.

+- `allowNonNumericNumbers` - Allows `NaN` and `Infinity` values to be parsed (note that these are not valid numeric values in the [JSON specification](https://json.org)).
+Spark has inconsistent behavior and will parse some variants of `NaN` and `Infinity` even when this option is disabled ([SPARK-38060](https://issues.apache.org/jira/browse/SPARK-38060)).
+The RAPIDS Accelerator supports a wider range of representations than Spark when this option is enabled and does not support any form of `NaN` or `Infinity` when the option is disabled.

 ## Regular Expressions

 The following Apache Spark regular expression functions and expressions are supported on the GPU: